BR1py/itertree/docs/index.rst

               https://github.com/BR1py/itertree/tree/main/dist
               We did not test the package in detail but the itertree testsuite runs without issues.

+              ..note :: We recommend to use it only for the newer Python versions.
+For older versions Python <=3.9 use the original package from PyPI.

     * orjson - A quicker json parser that used to create the JSON structures during serializing/deserializing